Octagon: Symmetry

 The regular octagon has Dih8 symmetry, order 16.
 There are three dihedral subgroups: Dih4, Dih2, and Dih1, and four cyclic subgroups: Z8, Z4, Z2, and Z1, the last implying no symmetry.

 On the regular octagon, there are eleven distinct symmetries.
 John Conway labels full symmetry as r16.
 The dihedral symmetries are divided depending on whether they pass through vertices (d for diagonal) or edges (p for perpendiculars) Cyclic symmetries in the middle column are labeled as g for their central gyration orders.
 Full symmetry of the regular form is r16 and no symmetry is labeled a1.

 The most common high symmetry octagons are p8, an isogonal octagon constructed by four mirrors can alternate long and short edges, and d8, an isotoxal octagon constructed with equal edge lengths, but vertices alternating two different internal angles.
 These two forms are duals of each other and have half the symmetry order of the regular octagon.

 Each subgroup symmetry allows one or more degrees of freedom for irregular forms.
-Only the g8 subgroup has no degrees of freedom but can seen as directed edges.
+Only the g8 subgroup has no degrees of freedom but can be seen as directed edges.